My name is James Ouma aka Jim Buttons. I’m the founder of Lifesong Kenya. I would like to give the history of Lifesong Kenya a personal touch.

 - seeking for reconciliation with victims of crime

-That year, I made the most difficult decision in my life.
+Six months later, I made the most difficult decision in my life.
 I decided to quit my job as a TV producer so I could work as a full time volunteer.
-My conviction was that I was going to earn an income as a writer.
+My conviction was that I was going to earn an income as an online writer.
 I also believed that I was going to use my earnings to sustain Lifesong Kenya.

 I know it is not going to be an easy road.
 But it is a cause that I am willing to lay everything else aside.
 I invite you to be part and parcel of our journey.
 Together, we are going to give vulnerable children a platform to grow to their full potential.
 I look forward to hearing from you.